 Persons under the influence of controlled substances or alcohol, or in possession of same, are prohibited from participation in any Girl Scout activity or event.

-Any volunteer that owes the Girl Scouts of Western Ohio money due to participation in the product sale or cookie sale, failure to pay for an event or from a bounced check will not be eligible to serve in an appointed volunteer position for 1 year from the date the debt is paid in full.
-It is the responsibility of the volunteer to contact the council office and request a change of membership status.
+Any volunteer that is “past due” in payment to the Girl Scouts of Western Ohio for the product sale or cookie sale, failure to pay for an event or from one or more bounced checks totalling $500 or more, will not be eligible to serve in an appointed volunteer position for 1 year from the date the debt is paid in full.
+It is the responsibility of the volunteer to contact the council office and request a review of his/her volunteer eligibility status.

 Additional restrictions or actions may be applied for specific circumstances; the volunteer will be notified in writing of any restrictions or actions taken against them.